Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 As soon as you arrive in Lisbon, there is one thing, that will surely not happen – you won’t find yourself alone at the airport or train station.

 If you travel solo, it’s a good spot to meet other travelers and maybe do some trips together.
-Although the majority of backpackers continue to the Algarve and the surrounding towns, there are still some, who stay a while in the city.
+Although the majority of backpackers continue to the Algarve and the surrounding towns, there are still some, who stay in the city a while.

 As there are plenty of hostels and cheap restaurants, Lisbon can be seen as very backpacker-friendly.